lotlouischoitslab/Louis_Engineering_Computer_Science_Resources/README.md

   - [Pop Songs Playlist 팝 모음](https://open.spotify.com/playlist/5HJntlLQbwMmOiBU6z4qUC)

 ## UIUC Grainger College of Engineering Courses
-I am currently majoring in Civil & Environmental Engineering specializing in Transportation Engineering and minoring in Computer Science.
+I am currently majoring in Civil & Environmental Engineering specializing in Transportation Engineering and minoring in Computer Science with a focus area in Artificial Intelligence & Big Data.
 Here are the resources I had to use to study for the engineering and computer science courses I took at the University of Illinois at Urbana-Champaign.

 ### Legend:
   - **CEE: Civil & Environmental Engineering**